pvdbleek/docker-oracledb/FULL_STACK.md

 However, compose does not yet support ```tmpfs``` when deploying with ```docker stack```.
 That's why you cannot deploy the entire stack with a compose file just yet :-(

-If your volume are new, it will take the DB around 10-15 minutes to create the database.
+If your volumes are new, it will take the DB around 10-15 minutes to create the database.

 P.S.
 When you have your volumes on shared storage, you can drop the constraint.

 ### Deploy the weblogic services